Create Barcode Signature in Java – Update PDF Barcodes

 Signature signature = new Signature(filePath);

-constructor loads your document and prepares it for manipulation.
-The file path can be absolute or relative—just make sure your Java process has read permissions for that file.
+What’s happening?
+The constructor reads the file and prepares it for manipulation.
+The path can be absolute or relative—just ensure the Java process has read permission.

 Step 2: Search for Barcode Signatures